monsonite/MINT/README.md

 MINT is an interpreted language that uses printable ascii characters as its "instructions".
 There are 95 such characters:

-26 Uppercase letters - used as User Commands
-26 Lowercase letters - used as User Variables
-10 Numerals - used for number entry
+- 10 Numerals - 0-9 used for decimal number entry
+- 11 Alphanumerics - 0-F used for hexadecimal number entry (only uppercase chars are recognized as hex digits)
+- 26 lowercase letters - used as User Variables
+- 26 system variables - most are available for general use
-33 arithmetic and punctuation symbols - used to select the program operation
+- 33 arithmetic and punctuation codes - used to select the program operation aka "primitives"
+- 22 "alternate" codes - to extend the basic set of alphanumeric characters, these are prefixed by \
+- 26 uppercase letters - used as User Commands

 The interpreter scans a text string, held in a text buffer, one character at a time.
 It then uses a look-up table to broadly categorise the current character into one of the above groups.